ES-1085/f2025-ds1-project-rare1/proposal/proposal.md

 ## 3. Data analysis plan

-Text goes here. - What variables will you visualize to explore your research questions? - Will there be any other data that you need to find to help with your research question? - Very preliminary exploratory data analysis, including some summary statistics and visualizations, along with some explanation on how they help you learn more about your data.
-(You can add to these later as you work on your project.) - The data visualization(s) that you believe will be useful in exploring your question(s).
-(You can update these later as you work on your project.)

 The variables we will be visualizing to explore the research questions
 include: `Dual Language` `Dual Language`, `category`, and `Average` `Multi-year` X (TBD- waiting for IEP data) .`Time period` `White`